 Under these circumstances, the annual conference can sell or lease the property as it sees fit.
 Conceivably, it could sell or lease the property to the dissenters under terms that both parties found acceptable.
 Under a lease agreement, for example, the annual conference could allow the dissenting congregation to stay on the property for a reasonable transition period.
 Or, I suppose, it could sell the property for anything between a dollar and fair market value, depending on what the annual conference approved.
 There are restrictions in sub-paragraph 7 on how the proceeds of any sale must be used in urban areas, but there is nothing that I can find that requires the property to be sold or leased at any particular value.
-I find, by the way, the practice of selling the property to anyone except the departing congregation to be remarkably petty and sub-Christian.
+I find, by the way, the practice of excluding the departing congregation from the list of potential buyers to be remarkably petty and sub-Christian.

 Defending the Trust

 My hope is that the Christian leaders will always act like Christians, even where there are irreconcilable differences between groups.
 In part, that means looking out for the other party’s interests as well as your own.